 A course designed to acquaint students with the principals involved in and the clinical evaluation of radiographic and clinical laboratory diagnostic studies.
 The emphasis within the radiology section is placed on normal radiographic findings and their comparison to the abnormalities visualized in disease processes.
 In the laboratory medicine section, the lectures are designed to survey and relate the results of tests to clinical situations.
-Lectures will also introduce the techniques of more important laboratory tests to include specimen acquisition and handling.
+Lectures will also introduce thetechniques of more important laboratory tests to include specimen acquisition and handling.

-Course Director: Valerie DeGregorio Course Offered: Spring 1, Term 1, 2, 3
+Credit: 2 semester hours Course Director: Valerie DeGregorio Course Offered: Spring 1, Term 1, 2, 3